Premium Leather iPad Pro 11 Case

 So you go back and try again and again until you get something that works.
 For the new 11" Folio accessories, we expanded on what we had done with the keyboard models and added an additional magnet to the front of the paper holder.

 This allows customers to hold both the Pencil case and pouch at the same time.
 This was not possible on the original, 3 magnet paper holder we introduced earlier this year.
-I feel a bit bad as the 3 magnet version is more aesthetically pleasing but when you're adding accessories, the more functionality, the better.
-It's not that the 4 magnet version is unattractive, just not as visually pleasing as the triangular shape created by the 3 magnets.

 How to Install Your iPad in a Case